 A gasket is basically a seal which goes in between various components of the engine.
 This seal can be made from metal, paper, rubber, or a combination of them.
-However, there is no gasket more important to the engine than the intake manifold gasket.

 This particular gasket goes in between the cylinder head and the intake manifold in order to provide a seal there.
 As you may know, the intake manifold is responsible for delivering the mixture of air and fuel to the cylinders.

-So, if there is a problem with the intake manifold gasket and it is unable to properly seal these two components, then you could have major problems.
+If there is a problem with the intake manifold gasket and it is unable to properly seal these two components, then you could have major problems.

 Bad Intake Manifold Gasket Symptoms